-Instead of authoring a thesis, you can participate in an internship that will allow you to gain further experience in sociology and apply the new theories and objectives you learned in your master’s degree.
+Instead of authoring a thesis, you can participate in an internship that will allow you to gain further experience in sociology and apply the new theories and skills you learned in your master’s degree.

 Upon completion of all coursework requirements and having the course of study approved by your graduate committee, the committee and the internship coordinator will assist you in finding an appropriate setting for the internship experience.